pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-reverse-engineering.md

 Reverse engineering is hard as fuck.
 But if you're the type of person who sees a locked door and immediately wants to know what's behind it, or you've ever wondered "how the hell does this program actually work under the hood," then this might be for you.

 I got serious about reverse engineering in mid-2025.
 Game development and web dev felt too surface level.
-I wanted to understand how things *really* work.
+I wanted to understand how things really work.
 Not just write code that compiles, but understand what happens when it compiles.
 What the CPU actually does with your code.
 How programs protect themselves.
 How to break those protections.

 This blog post is my attempt to give you a roadmap - the one I wish I had when I started.
 I'm not an expert, I'm still learning, but that's exactly why this might help.
 I remember what confused me, what I wish someone had explained better, and what actually worked.

 ## Before you start: Do you even qualify?

-Seriously.
-If you don't have programming experience, stop reading and go learn that first.
+Honestly, if you don't have any programming experience, please stop reading and go learn that first.
 You need to understand:
 - Variables, data types, functions, loops, conditionals
 - Pointers and memory (crucial)
 - How programs are structured